Adiabatic lapse rate of real gases: Dry adiabatic Lapse rate

 Recently, Guevara also developed a non-cubic extension of his cubic EOS (denoted here by $P_0$) given by

-where $e,f$ and $\nu$ are additional parameters that are adjusted according to the substance to be studied \cite{ncG}.
-This non-cubic EOS predicts phase diagrams for simple fluids that are in agreement with the experimental data, which renders it particularly suited for the lapse rate computation in situations where the tropospheric conditions are close to critical points, like in Titan, as we will show below.
+where $e,f$, and $\nu$ are additional parameters that are adjusted according to the substance to be studied \cite{ncG}.
+This non-cubic EOS predicts phase diagrams for simple fluids that are in agreement with the experimental data, which renders it particularly suited for the lapse rate computation in situations where the tropospheric conditions are close to boiling or sublimation points, like in Titan's atmosphere, as we show below.

 As we mentioned before, we aim at studying the effect that complete equations of state have on the computation of the lapse rate, compared to the results obtained with a truncated virial expansion.
 To this end, we recall that the virial expansion of an equation of state is